 5. The island of Aegina

-Aegina is an ideal place to visit if you are looking for an island close to Athens.
+Aegina is an ideal place to visit if you are looking for a Greek island close to Athens.
 It’s an easy 40 minutes ferry ride from Athens’ port Piraeus.

 Due to its proximity to Athens, Aegina attracts many Athenian visitors especially during the weekends and in summer.
 However, as with the other areas listed here, few international tourists know about this place.
 This makes it feel much more authentic and a definite recommendation.

 Or, visit popular and beautiful Santorini.
 Read here how to take the Ferry from Athens to Santorini.

 One final tip: Not a hidden gem, but when you are in Greece, visiting the Meteora will definitely be a unique experience.
 Read about it in my article The ULTIMATE Bucketlist: 14 Once in a Lifetime Destinations